ExtendRealityLtd/Malimbe/README.md

 ### `FodyRunner.UnityIntegration`

-Weaves assemblies using `FodyRunner` in the Unity Editor after Unity compiled them.
+Weaves assemblies using `FodyRunner` in the Unity software Editor after the Unity softwared compiled them.

 * There is no need to manually run the weaving process.
-The library just needs to be part of a Unity project (it's configured to only run in the Editor) to be used.
-It hooks into the various callbacks Unity offers and automatically weaves any assembly on startup as well as when they change.
+The library just needs to be part of a Unity software project (it's configured to only run in the Editor) to be used.
+It hooks into the various callbacks the Unity software offers and automatically weaves any assembly on startup as well as when they change.
 * Once the library is loaded in the Editor a menu item `Tools/Malimbe/Weave All Assemblies` allows to manually trigger the weaving process for all assemblies in the current project.
 This is useful when a `FodyWeavers.xml` file was changed.

 ### `BehaviourStateRequirementMethod`

-A Unity-specific weaver.
+A Unity software specific weaver.
 Changes a method to return early if a combination of the GameObject's active state and the Behaviour's enabled state doesn't match the configured state.

 * Annotate a method with `[RequiresBehaviourState]` to use this.
 The method needs to be defined in a type that derives from `UnityEngine.Behaviour`, e.g. a `MonoBehaviour`.
 * Use the attribute constructor's parameters to configure the specific state you need the GameObject and the Behaviour to be in.